giantswarm/docs/src/content/guides/prepare-aws-account-for-tenant-clusters/index.md

 This will need to be provided to us later.

-## IAM setup for Tenant Cluster accounts
+## IAM setup for tenant cluster accounts

-The following steps must all take place in the Tenant Cluster AWS account.
+The following steps must all take place in the tenant cluster AWS account.

 ## Create an IAM role for aws-operator {#operator-iam-role}